odomfavour/fe-take-home-assesment/README.md

 - Add user authentication and role-based dashboards for multi-user scenarios.
 - Implement real-time battery monitoring with WebSockets or polling for live updates.
 - Add charts for historical trends and analytics.

+### Conclusion

+This dashboard provides a flexible and scalable solution for monitoring device battery levels, combining responsive UI, interactive data views, and robust testing practices.
+Its modular design ensures easy maintenance and future enhancements.